 This year the festival offers some spectacular sunset and after dark events, and an Eat Street brimming with Multicultural food stalls.

-The inaugural Sunset Lantern Parade led by the Australian Yau Kung Mun Association Lion Dancers will illuminate and enliven the centre of town from 730pm with the Lion Dances presenting the final of three performances at the culmination of the parade at last light, 8pm.
+The Sunset Lantern Parade led by the Prosperous Mountain Lion Dancers which will illuminate and enliven the centre of town from 7.30pm with the Lion Dances presenting the final of three performances at the culmination of the parade.

 This year’s festival precinct is in the Boorowa Street (Main Street to Clarke Street) where the Town Hall will house the popular Young Society of Artist Inc Lambing Flat Sculpture, Wood and Big Art Exhibition.
 Across the street the historic Millard Centre building owners will host the artisan and boutique markets.
 This block will be cordoned off as an eat street and Performance Arena.

-A Chinese culture corner with calligraphy, Chinese tea, Chinese music, Tai Chi, Chinese costumes and acupuncture is a new feature of the festival.
+A Chinese culture corner with calligraphy, Chinese costumes and acupuncture is a feature of the festival.

-There will be volley shots from the Gold Trails Re-enactment group, a Gold Commissioner Tent and gold nugget hunt, plaque blessing, author talk and Chinese musicians.
+There will be a Gold Commissioner Tent and gold nugget hunt and Chinese musicians.

-The popular lion dancing performances are always in big demand and this year are scheduled for 3pm, 4.30pm and 8pm.
+The popular lion dancing performances are always in big demand and this year are scheduled during the evening from 5pm to 9pm.

-Now in its fifth year the festival is an important multicultural event for Young and the Canberra region and is traditionally held close to Harmony Day.
+Now in its sixth year the festival is an important multicultural event for Young and the Canberra region and is traditionally held close to Harmony Day.
 As part of the event we host a guest nation, this years guest nation is South America!
 Don’t miss the Glamourosas Samba performances.

 An initiative of Hilltops Council, the festival transforms the town’s goldfield past into a multicultural festival showcasing Chinese culture and food.